-Depending on the membership provider setup for the website, you can create user groups and accounts outside or inside CMS.
-When you set up access rights, start by defining the user groups needed and provide access levels for these in the tree structure.
-Then add individual users to one or more groups.
+Depending on the membership provider setup for the website, user groups and accounts can be created outside or inside CMS.
+When setting up access rights, start by defining the user groups needed and provide access levels for these in the tree structure.
+Then add individual users to the groups.

 To change this, deselect the Inherit settings from parent item option, add the desired user groups or users, and set the desired access rights.

 Select one or more of the following options:

 |Read||Read means the group/user can read the current content.|

 |Create||Create means the group/user can create content under the current content.|

 |Change||Change means the group/user can edit the current content.|

 |Delete||Delete means the group/user can delete the current content.|

 |Publish||Publish means the group/user can publish the current content.|

 |Administer||Administer means the group/user can edit dynamic properties and set access rights and language properties on individual content items from edit view.
 Note that this does not provide access to admin view (for this you need to be a member of the WebAdmins group).|